ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents: Experiments

 \subsection{Implementation Details}

-We employ two LLMs as backbones for reasoning and generation: {DeepSeek-V3}, representing high-performance open-source models, and {GPT-4o-mini}, representing efficient lightweight models.
-For memory representation, we utilize {Qwen3-Embedding-8B}~\cite{Qwen3Embedding} to generate semantic vectors.
-For hyperparameter settings, in the event clustering module, we apply clustering with a distance threshold of 0.2.
-The threshold used for semantic‑edge filtering is 0.3.
-For causal edge construction, the PMI validation threshold is empirically set to 0.8.
+We employ two LLMs as backbones for reasoning and generation: DeepSeek-V3, representing high-performance open-source models, and GPT-4o-mini, representing efficient lightweight models.
+For memory representation, we utilize Qwen3-Embedding-8B~\cite{Qwen3Embedding} to generate semantic vectors.
+For hyperparameter settings, in the event clustering module, we set the clustering threshold $\delta$ to 0.2.
+The semantic-edge threshold $\tau$ is set to 0.3.
+For causal edge construction, the PMI validation threshold $\gamma$ is empirically set to 0.2.
 During the retrieval phase, we set the number of retrieved memory facts to 20 for the initial retrieval step.
 The number of counterfactual facts retrieved is set to 10.
 In the refinement step, we dynamically retrieve additional facts based on the generated KG.
-For the baseline configuration, we standardize the final QA prompts across all methods to ensure a fair comparison.
-The original baseline prompts mainly emphasize direct use of retrieved memory and lack explicit instructions for complex reasoning, which leads to substantial performance degradation on our dataset.
-To address this issue, we unify the QA prompts for all baselines to encourage logical deduction, ensuring that performance differences arise from the memory mechanism rather than prompt engineering.
-In addition, we adopted an LLM-as-a-Judge evaluation, using DeepSeek‑V3 as the evaluator to assess the accuracy score of generated responses.
+For the baseline configuration, we preserve each method's original final QA prompt and make minimal incremental modifications.
+Specifically, we append brief instructions on reasoning to better adapt the baselines to our dataset.
+This setting keeps the original prompting design intact while making the required reasoning process more explicit.
+We use DeepSeek-V3 as the judge to evaluate retrieval results and generated responses, and we further verify its judgments through an agreement check with human annotation; see Appendix~\ref{sec:app_agreement}.